MESAHub/mesa/docs/source/test_suite.rst

 :ref:`rsp_Cepheid`
 ^^^^^^^^^^^^^^^^^^

 This test case checks the non-linear pulsation evolution of a 4.165 Msun, Teff = 6050 K, L = 1438.8 Lsun, Z = 0.007 metallicity model -
-a classical Cepheid variable similar to CEP-227 shown in Pilecki et al. 2013, MNRAS.
+a classical Cepheid variable similar to CEP-227 shown in |Pilecki2013|.

 :ref:`rsp_Delta_Scuti`
 ^^^^^^^^^^^^^^^^^^^^^^